 All visitors.
 When you open the app, a random identifier is generated and stored in your browser.
 It is not tied to your name, email, or IP address.
 It is used only to maintain your preferences and, if you choose, link your alerts across sessions.
 We also log the visit and any tab navigation for usage analytics (see Analytics section below).

 Push notification subscribers.
-If you enable push notifications, we store your browser's push subscription credentials alongside your random identifier and, optionally, your favorite team.
-We also store your notification preferences (whether you want alerts for all at-risk games, whether you want a once-a-day morning summary) and a timestamp recording whether the one-time welcome notification has already been delivered to you.
+If you enable push notifications, we store your push credentials alongside your random identifier and, optionally, your favorite team.
+In the web app these credentials are your browser's Web Push subscription; in the iOS app they are an Apple Push Notification service (APNs) device token.
+In both cases the credential only lets us deliver notifications to your device and is not tied to your name, email, or IP address.
+We also store your notification preferences — whether you want alerts for all at-risk games, alerts for your favorite team, alerts for your tracked roster players, a once-a-day morning summary, a per-game mute for games you have pinned (pinned games otherwise receive scheduled risk check-ins and all-clear notices), and your quiet-hours window along with your device's timezone offset (needed to honor that window in your local time) — and a timestamp recording whether the one-time welcome notification has already been delivered to you.
 You can revoke this at any time through your browser or device settings, or in the Settings tab.

 Push delivery log.
 Each time we send a push notification, we record a one-way hash of the subscription endpoint, the notification type (e.g., rain-risk warning, welcome, daily check-in), a hash of the payload, and the timestamp.
-This log lets us enforce a per-subscriber daily cap (we will never send more than 3 notifications to one device in 24 hours) and review delivery patterns.
+This log lets us enforce a per-subscriber safety ceiling (we will never send more than 12 notifications to one device in 24 hours, and normal operation sends far fewer) and review delivery patterns.
 The raw endpoint URL is not stored in this log, only the hash.
 Entries are deleted automatically after 90 days.

 We log app usage events in the following categories: